bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 Pipelined Rendering is a cornerstone of the new renderer.
 It accomplishes a number of goals:

-* **Increased Parallelism**: We can now start processing the next frame while rendering the current frame.
+* **Increased Parallelism**: We can now start running the main app logic for the next frame, while rendering the current frame.
 Given that rendering is often a bottleneck, this can be a huge win when there is also a lot of app work to do.
 * **Clearer Dataflow and Structure**: Pipelining requires drawing hard lines between "app logic" and "render logic", with a fixed synchronization point (which we call the "extract" step).
 This makes it easier to reason about dataflow and ownership.
 Code can be organized along these lines, which improves clarity.

 From a high level, traditional "non-pipelined rendering" looks like this: